News

-Acclaimed for his commanding stage presence and inventive artistry, Grammy Award®-winning American bass-baritone Eric Owens has carved a unique place in the contemporary opera world as both an esteemed interpreter of classic works and a champion of new music.
-Equally at home in concert, recital and opera performances, Owens continues to bring his powerful poise, expansive voice and instinctive acting faculties to stages around the world.
+Bass-baritone Eric Owens has a unique reputation as an esteemed interpreter of classic works and a champion of new music.
+Equally at home in orchestral, recital, and operatic repertoire, Mr. Owens brings his powerful poise, expansive voice, and instinctive acting faculties to stages around the world.

 Reviews